ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IChain.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.objects`
+              - This property is deprecated.
+Use the StartObject, EndObject and Connections properties to configure objects in the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.auto_recompute`
+              - Opt to have STK automatically recompute accesses each time that an object on which the chain depends is updated.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.time_period_type`
+              - Get the option used to specify the time period for the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.time_period`
+              - Get the time period for the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.data_save_mode`
+              - Specify the mode for saving or recomputing accesses.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.access_intervals_file`
+              - Name of the .int file containing the strand access intervals.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.enable_light_time_delay`
+              - Specify whether to take light time delay into account in the computation.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.max_time_step`
+              - Gets or sets the maximum sampling step size used when computing the chain.
+The maximum step size limits the amount of time that is allowed to elapse between sampling of the constraint functions during access computations.
+Uses Time Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.time_convergence`
+              - Gets or sets the time convergence for determining access intervals when computing the chain.
+Uses Time Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.constraints`
+              - Get the constraints applicable to the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.graphics`
+              - Get the 2D graphics properties of the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.graphics_3d`
+              - Get the 3D graphics properties of the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.event_detection`
+              - Event detection strategy used for access calculations.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.sampling`
+              - Sampling method used for access calculations.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.detect_events_based_on_samples_only`
+              - Flags control whether event times are computed just using the sampling or by sub-sampling.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.const_constraints_mode`
+              - Constellation constraints mode, apply to strands or per instance.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.keep_empty_strands`
+              - Allow strands with no access intervals to included in reports.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.allow_dup_objs_in_strands`
+              - Allow a strand to contain an object more than once.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.cov_asset_mode`
+              - When Computing Coverage and the Chain is used as a coverage asset, append the grid instance to the end of the chain or update the grid instance inside the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.start_object`
+              - Start object for the Chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.end_object`
+              - End object for the Chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.max_strand_depth`
+              - Maximum number of objects in all strands for the Chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.connections`
+              - Get the collection of connections in the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChain.optimal_strand_opts`
+              - Optimal strands settings for the Chain.

 Import detail